 New or emerging UGA SoTL scholars are encouraged to apply for the USG SoTL Fellows Program in Fall semester of every academic year.
-Calls for the 2018-2019 Fellows are now closed.

 This system-wide fellows program will foster a community of learners around the scholarship of teaching and learning and provide support while participants design and implement a classroom-based research project.
 Research projects that are currently in progress are not eligible.
 This institute is ideally suited for scholars who are familiar with but not extensively experienced in SoTL research.

 During the length of the program, participants will:

 - Craft research questions to explore their topic of interest

 - Determine type(s) of data needed

 - Determine appropriate methods and analysis

 - Learn how to analyze data, write up results and conclusions, and prepare manuscripts for publication

 Throughout the course of the fellowship, participants will also become familiar with existing scholarly research on teaching and learning and will be encouraged to develop a long-term SoTL research agenda of their own.
 Equally important, participants will come away with resources that they can use and share on their own campuses as SoTL mentors and advocates.